Artful Contemplation is the daily practice of mindfulness through the contemplation of visionary, intuitive and non-objective art.

 Our exposure to technological innovations and diverse forms of sacred art gives artists at the dawn of the twenty-first century a unique opportunity to create more integrative and universal spiritual art than ever before.Visionary artist, Alex Grey

-Experience the benefits of Artful Contemplation by subscribing now.
+Extend the benefits of Artful Contemplation in 1 of 3 ways: